iTracerFacer/DCS_MissionDev/Moose_CTLD_Pure/README.md

 - FAC/RECCE detection leverages Moose `DETECTION_AREAS`.
 Tweak `ScanInterval`, `DetectionRadius`, and `MinReportSeparation` to balance spam/performance.
 - Artillery marking uses `Controller.setTask('FireAtPoint')` on configured groups.
 Ensure those groups exist and are artillery-capable.
 - JTAC Auto-Lase helper provided: `fac:StartJTACOnGroup(groupName, laserCode, smokeColor)` uses `FAC_AUTO`.

+### Catalog sources and precedence

+- By default, CTLD includes a small built-in sample catalog so it works out-of-the-box.
+- If you load a catalog file before calling `CTLD:New()`, CTLD auto-merges the global catalog (no extra code needed).
+- To use only your external catalog and avoid sample entries, set `UseBuiltinCatalog = false` in the `CTLD:New({...})` config.

 ## Extending